15 Cruel and harmful animal attractions to avoid when traveling

 Drinking coffee made by civets

+Drinking coffee made by civets is also one of the 15 harmful animal attractions tourists don’t think about.
 Civets are used to produce coffee.
 When I was living in Bali, I got in contact with these little creatures.
 They live in cages, eat coffee cherries that get digested and after 24 hours defecated by the civet cat.
-During this process, unique fermentation occurs which flavours the beans very special.
+During this process, unique fermentation occurs which flavors the beans very special.
 Yes, your read it right, the coffee is made from the poop of the civets!
 The coffee is sold as one of the most expensive coffees in the world.

 I would recommend you not to try this coffee.
 By trying it, we support the captivity of civets!